-In recent years, Canada’s National Association of Pharmacy Regulatory Authorities (NAPRA) published Model Standards for Pharmacy Compounding of Non-Sterile Preparations and the companion Guidance Document for Pharmacy Compounding of Non-Sterile Preparations.
+In recent years, Canada’s National Association of Pharmacy Regulatory Authorities (NAPRA)* published Model Standards for Pharmacy Compounding of Non-sterile Preparations and the companion Guidance Document for Pharmacy Compounding of Non-sterile Preparations.
 This program takes these standards and provides practical and applicable solutions to achieve compliance and best practices in an efficient and effective manner:

-- Establish time managed goals to implement the standards of practice
+- Establish time management goals to implement the standards of practice

 - Perform drug and preparatory procedure risk assessments

-- Relate a practice risk assessment to facility design, personal protective equipment and personnel training requirements
+- Relate practice risk assessment to facility design, personal protective equipment, and personnel training requirements

 - Learn how to detail master formulation records and compounding records